Brandawg93/homebridge-nest-cam/README.md

 ## Donate to Support homebridge-nest-cam2
 This plugin was made with you in mind.
 If you'd like to show your appreciation for its continued development, please consider making [a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CEYYGVB7ZZ764&item_name=homebridge-nest-cam2&currency_code=USD&source=url).

+## Disclaimer
+This plugin and its contributers are not affiliated with Google LLC or Nest Labs in any way.